 The Swampfox Saber is a 5X optic that first premiered at SHOT SHOW 2022.
 Swampfox provided this optic for review.
 The Saber is a big optic…still smaller than any LPVO in length, but bigger than other prisms.
 It’s a hefty scope that weighs 24.7 ounces.
 It’s 5.74 inches long with a massive 36mm objective lens.
 Much like the Swampfox Trihawk, you get a huge field of view.
 Specifically, 30.9 feet at 100 yards.

 That large field of view is industry-leading for five power prism optics, from what I can gather.
+Price wise it’s not bad, and I’ve spent more on 80 lower jigs than this optic.
 A 5x fixed power optic is tough to use at close range.
 Using an occluded shooting method is one way, but the Saber provides mounts for mini red dots with the Shield RMSc footprint.
 There’s one on the right and one on the left.

 Eye relief is always tight on these optics, but this want isn’t too bad.
 It’s 2.56 inches, so you’re not pressing your eye against the lens.
 The reticle comes in two formats, either a 5.56 BDC or an MOA ladder.
 I’m a fan of the MOA ladder rather than the BDC.